22f1000288/soft-engg-project-sep-2025-se-SEP-team_6/README.md

 2. Start the docker engine
 3. Run the startup.sh on a bash terminal in vs code
 4. The app is live on localhost:5173 ( Docker will run in detached mode )
-5. In case you want to kill the docker containers -> run docker-compose down on your terminal
+5. In case you want to kill the docker containers -> run docker-compose down on your terminal.